Roof Inspection Cost

 Location also affects pricing, with London and the South East typically 20-30% more than other areas due to higher living costs and more demand for services.
 Rural areas may incur additional travel charges, while urban properties with good access tend to be more competitively priced.

 Whether you need a basic visual check or a detailed structural assessment with written reports also impacts the final cost.
-Most homeowners find that a standard inspection costing £200 - £300 provides excellent value for money and peace of mind.
+Most homeowners find that a standard inspection costing £200 to £300 provides excellent value for money and peace of mind.

 Roof inspections are particularly useful in several situations: before buying or selling a property to avoid nasty surprises, after severe weather events to assess damage, annually as part of routine maintenance, or when you notice signs like loose tiles, blocked gutters or interior dampness.